 2) When you respond, don’t be defensive or argumentative – First, thank them for letting you know there was an issue.
 Then, offer your sincere apology that it even happened at all.
 Tell them that this is not typical of your company and that you are giving this issue your utmost attention.
 If possible ask them to contact you so you can resolve it as quickly as possible.
 How you resolve the issue is up to you.

 Some patients just want to be heard.
 Others will try to extort money from you, or in other words, will tell you they are going to write a negative review if you don’t forgive their copay or co-insurance.
-Responding to them by letting them know that you went through a rigorous process of sharing your financial policies with them and verifying insurance before they came in (assuming you did of course) and what their responsibility was is often a good way to handle these.
+In these cases, there’s little you can do to change their mind, so you have live with it.
+Nevertheless, a courteous, timely, HIPAA compliant response is still a good idea.

 Still others are just unhappy people and that’s okay.
 As I indicated earlier, having a few bad reviews isn’t a bad thing.
 In fact, when it comes to purchasing many goods and services, maximum purchases occur from vendors when their online reputation is less than five stars.
 I haven’t seen that play out in the rehabilitation profession but if you have a very large volume of reviews, >100, it could be an advantage.